thomas6188/blog/content/blog/hello-world/index.md

 ### <ins>Leisure</ins>

 #### Science and Tech
 I have always been fascinated by Science and Technology.
 My love for tech started (during my high school days) when I read a magazine called The Chip.
 While growing up, I didn't have access to Internet, so this magazine was my gateway to the world of gadgets, apps, and technology in general.
 The first personal computer I had was a Pentium 3 Desktop, with 48 MB RAM.
 This was my lab for trying out a new OS, apps, and games.
 I still remember making a scene 😭 at home so that my parents can buy me a 16 MB RAM module because Win XP won't install with anything less 😞.

-Today, 15 years later, nothing has changed for me.
-I still read that magazine (now Digit), I still get excited when I see a new product launch, a new breakthrough or a discovery in science and tech.
-Checkout the Tesla auto-pilot feature- the way it works (flawlessly) is simply amazing and mind blowing.
+Today, 15 years later, nothing has changed for me except the medium- Reddit and HackerNews have replaced the print magazine.
+I still get excited when I see a new product launch, a new breakthrough or a discovery in science and tech.

 ##### Tech that I own